jMotif/SAX/README.md

 ------------
 The library also implements simple routines to convert a time series to bitmap following [4].
 Here is an example of six datasets from the paper:
 ![Six "normal" datasets](https://raw.githubusercontent.com/jMotif/SAX/master/src/resources/bitmap/normal_datasets.png)

-which were converted into the digram frequencies and colored with Jet palette
+which were converted into the digram frequencies tables and colored with Jet palette:

 ![Six "normal" datasets as bitmaps](https://raw.githubusercontent.com/jMotif/SAX/master/src/resources/bitmap/normal_datasets_bitmap.png)

-and clustered based on the digram occurrence frequencies
+and then clustered (`hc`, `ave`) based on the digram occurrence frequencies (`euclidean`):

 ![Six "normal" datasets clustered via bitmap](https://raw.githubusercontent.com/jMotif/SAX/master/src/resources/bitmap/normal_datasets_clustering.png)